By Billy Read

 What I loved about Kaunas Lithuania

 After two days of exploring Kaunas, I was surprised by how much there is to see and do here, and I didn’t expect to become so fond of this city.
 I loved how quiet and serene the city is, the friendliness of the locals and the laid back atmosphere.
 It has relics of World War Two and the Soviet era, which was an added bonus.
-Its very easy to get around on foot here, and its very green and clean too.
+It is very easy to get around on foot here, and it’s very green and clean too.

 Photo credit: Kestas Venzlauskas

 My Top 10 Things To See And Do In Kaunas Lithuania.

 Right in the heart of the city is the Avenue of Freedom, also known as Laisves Aleja, which translates as ‘Liberty Boulevard’.
 Stretching 1.6 kilometres through the city centre, its one of the longest pedestrian streets in Europe.

 Two lines of trees run right through the centre of the wide boulevard that’s adorned with countless cafes, hotels, museums, and modern shops.
 At the top, is the enormous Saint Michael the Archangel Church.

 I found myself strolling down the boulevard and dropping by a couple of cafes, stopping for a flat white at Knygu Ministerija, which translates as the ‘Book Ministry’, a sort of library in a cafe.